Cinnamon vs. Nutmeg — Health Impact and Nutrition Comparison

 Although Nutmeg and Cinnamon are packed with vitamins, Cinnamon is relatively richer in vitamins.
 Cinnamon is richer in vitamins A, C, E, and K. It is approximately three times higher in vitamin A than Nutmeg.

-Nutmeg is higher in vitamin B1, B2, and folate.
+Nutmeg is higher in vitamins B1, B2, and folate.

 Cinnamon is significantly lower in saturated fats.
 Nutmeg is also higher in mono/polyunsaturated fats.